hamzamsalah/hamzamsalah.github.io/my_projects/project20.md

   </h2>
 </div>

+For a detailed backstory on what inspired me to create this project, please read my article on Medium: [Modeling of Retail IRI for Audit Prioritization (https://medium.com/@hamzamsalah/modeling-of-retail-iri-for-audit-prioritization-584a6f1f4037)

 ### Project Overview

 Developed a predictive model to identify high-risk inventory items 24 hours in advance.
 Lacking access to realistic data.
 I trained a Logistic Regression classifier on this data, achieving an F1-Score of 0.83.